 - Contains conflicting provisions.

-The importance of further regulation regarding the procedures for submitting corrections and objections as well as communicating the results needs to be considered, given that arbitration decisions are final and binding.
+The importance of further regulation regarding the procedures for submitting corrections and objections and conveying the results needs to be considered, given that arbitration decisions are final and binding.
 Without clear rules regarding this matter, justice seekers may experience obstacles when submitting corrections or objections to arbitration decisions that have been issued.